bryanrtboy/videoselector/README.md

 If you get errors running dbuscontrol from your scripts, you might need to run omxplayer as sudo.

+### Preparing the USB Drives

+The clients each expect to have a USB stick with a folder called 'media'.
+In the media folder, there should be an 'intro.mp4' and child folders corresponding to the names of the 3D models in 'main.py', i.e. gun, cake, fork, knife and bear.
+Each folder has the same number of videos, numbered in sequence starting with 'mov_01.mp4'.
+The script randomly picks and plays from those folders.

 ### Setting up WIFI on all the machines